Docetaxel is the generic drug name. Taxotere®is a brand name. (There may be other names for this medication.)

 The faster cells are dividing (reproducing), the more likely it is that chemotherapy will damage/kill the cells.
 Unfortunately, chemotherapy does not know the difference between cancer cells and normal cells that reproduce frequently.
 The cells in your body that are the most likely to be affected by chemotherapy are the cells that line the digestive tract (mouth, stomach, intestines), hair follicles, and blood cells.

 These normal cells will eventually grow back and be healthy.
-During treatment, however, you may experience side effects from the chemotherapy’s effects on these normally fast reproducing cells including nausea, vomiting, diarrhea, mouth sores, hair loss, and decreased blood counts.
-Low blood counts may cause fatigue, anemia, and a significant decrease in your ability to fight off infections.
+During treatment, however, you may experience side effects from docetaxel’s effect on these cells.